-The requirements listed in the table in the following section are provided as a representative sample of products that have been identified as having excellent prospects in the Australian market.
-Apart from these specific 'attestations' which refer only to export certification requirements, products must meet a range of other criteria specific to each commodity which may include, but is not limited to, packaging requirements, pre-clearance (if applicable), treatment options, and container conditions.
+The requirements listed in the following section are provided as a representative sample of products that have been identified as having excellent prospects in the Australian market.
+Apart from these specific 'attestations,' which refer only to export certification requirements, products must meet a range of other criteria specific to each commodity that may include, but is not limited to, packaging requirements, pre-clearance (if applicable), treatment options, and container conditions.
 A large amount of additional information may be required for each shipment.
-U.S. exporters are advised to consult the BICON database and work with their importers to determine import requirements for individual commodities.
-Copies of actual certificates are not available to include in this report as they are different for each product.
+U.S. exporters are advised to consult the BICON database and work with their importers to determine import requirements.